MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 Runs daily and does two cleanup tasks for the workflow.

 1. Deletes the flows and apps that were approved for deletion more than three weeks ago (configurable).
 1. Deletes expired approval requests that were created over a month ago.
-If a maker ignores an approval request, their app or flow will not get deleted, however they will receive another approval request again in the future.
-Additionally, their manager will receive a notification on ignored requests.
+If a maker ignores an approval request, their app or flow won't get deleted, however they'll receive another approval request again in the future.
+Additionally, their manager receives a notification on ignored requests.

 #### Admin \| Email Managers Ignored Inactivity notifications Approvals